zacharysandberg/JavaScriptForNewProgrammersCourse/Week2/README.md

 - Basic operators are = + - / * %
 - aka assignment addition, subtraction, division, multiplication, modulus
 - Boolean and boolean codition operators are && ||, <, <=, >, >=, !=, ==
-- and, or, greater than, greater than or equal to, lesst than, less than or equal to, not equal and equal
+- and, or, greater than, greater than or equal to, less than, less than or equal to, not equal and equal
 - all these operators can work on numbers
 - the addition operator can work on strings to join strings together